rubyberlin/rubyberlin.org/README.md

 ### Building static pages

-You can build the site into a `build`-directory:
+You can build the site into a `build` directory:

     bundle exec middleman build